-Reporting of gas fundamental data ENTSOG on behalf of MPs TSOs LSOs SSOs Third-party RRMs MPs When?
-Central platform data ٦ 9 months following the Implementing Regulation's entry into force (7 October 2015) Gas nominations V V Availability of LNG facilities \checkmark \checkmark 15 months Unloading and reloading of LNG 4 4 4 following the Implementing Regulations's entry into force Availability of storage facilities V V (7 April 2016) Amount of gas stored \checkmark 4 \checkmark
+Reporting of gas fundamental data

+ENTSO-G on behalf of MPs TSOs LSOs SSOs Third- party RRMs MPs When?

+Central platform data √ 9 months following the Implementing Regulation's entry into force (7 October 2015)

+Gas nominations ✓ ✓ 15 months following the Implementing Regulation's entry into force (7 April 2016)

+Availability of LNG facilities √ ✓

+Unloading and reloading of LNG ✓ ✓ ✓

+Availability of storage facilities ✓

+Amount of gas stored ✓ ✓

-III.4.4. [last update 29 May 2015] Should the TSOs report fundamental data to the Agency directly, or through the ENTSOs' platforms?
-Is there an overlap between data sent by TSOs directly to the Agency and through ENTSOs?
+3.4.4.
+Should the TSOs report fundamental data to the Agency directly, or through the ENTSOs' platforms?
+Is there an overlap between data sent by TSOs directly to the Agency and through ENTSOs? [last update 29 May 2015]